n-anselm/DataNode/CodeBase/Developer Tools and Resources.md

 ### Dev.to

 [Dev.to](https://dev.to) serves as kind of a hangout for over 600k programmers/developers.
-It contains a lot of useful and interesting material and helps to keep you inspirated.
+It contains a lot of useful and interesting material and helps to keep you motivated.